Editor's note: Coaches' career records for all teams are as of the start of the season.

 SAUK PRAIRIE EAGLES

-PROGRAM HISTORY: Waunakee has finished no worse than third in the Badger North each of the last eight years and won four Badger North titles, including at least a share of the last two.
-The Warriors have six state tournament appearances, most recently in 2015, winning a state championship in 1993.
+Program history: Waunakee has finished no worse than third in the Badger North each of the last nine seasons, and won four Badger North Conference titles.
+The Warriors have reached the state tournaments six times, most recently in 2015, and won their lone state championship in 1993.